riteshsingh422/Connect-Flutter-With-Odoo/README.md

-# Connect Flutter with Odoo RPC
+# Connect Flutter with Odoo

 This guide will help you integrate **Flutter** with **Odoo** using the `odoo_rpc` package and HTTP requests.
 We will set up authentication with Odoo and manage login using **GetX**.